 While you may not receive top dollar, comparing multiple offers—whether independently, through an agent, or via a free service like Clever Offers—can help maximize your sale price.

 5. Sell to an iBuyer, like Opendoor or Offerpad. iBuyers are also a good option if you're trying to sell fast.
-They typically make higher offers than cash buyers but generally look for homes in good condition.
+They typically offer higher than cash buyers but generally look for good-quality homes.

 Next steps